-With the importance of artificial intelligence (AI) continuously growing as companies implement it in their day-to-day functions, business owners and employees must ensure they are prepared.
-In the right hands, AI can be an incredible asset that boosts productivity and enables companies to work more efficiently.
-In the wrong hands, AI can be a conduit for bad actors to wreak havoc.
+Artificial intelligence (AI) continuously grows in popularity and relevancy as companies implement it in day-to-day functions.
+With no signs of stopping, business owners and employees must be aware of and prepared for whatever benefits and drawbacks await them.
+In the right hands, AI can be an incredible asset that boosts productivity and enables companies to serve their customers more efficiently.
+In the wrong hands, AI can be manipulated to help bad actors wreak havoc.

-Most myths related to AI stem from the fact that it is misunderstood.
-Thanks to common portrayals in TV shows and movies, many perceive AI as an all-powerful, self-aware entity committed to taking over jobs and conquering the world.
-Jason Monroe, Solution Consultant at Bit-Wizards, believes people are hesitant to implement AI in their company functions, let alone in their personal lives, because of this negative portrayal.
+Many AI myths exist because the concept is often misunderstood.
+Due to common depictions in TV shows and movies, many perceive AI as an all-powerful entity committed to taking jobs and conquering the world.
+Jason Monroe, Solution Consultant at Bit-Wizards, believes people hesitate to experiment with AI in their work and personal lives because of this negative portrayal.

-“People are inherently apprehensive of new technological developments they do not understand,” Monroe says.
-“Thankfully, these concerns of AI creating competition and threatening businesses are far out.”
+"People are inherently apprehensive of new technology they don't understand," Monroe says.
+"Thankfully, any concerns of AI independently creating competition and threatening businesses are far from reality."

-Despite what you may think, AI like OpenAI's ChatGPT:
+Despite what you may think, AI programs like ChatGPT:

 - Can't function without human input